rehmnabdul/plex/README.md

    - Updatable widget and controlled by a controller.
 Replaces the use of BLoC or provider pattern
 2. `PlexDataTable`
    - View Data in a tabular form.
 Sort By Any Column, Search By Any Column, Export as Excel builtin functions
+2. `PlexAdvanceDataTable`
+   - Modern Data Table for more feature rich experience, Export as Excel & Pdf
 3. `PlexInputWidget`
    - Simple Widget to create a `TextInputField`, `DropdownField`, `DatePickerField` and `MultiSelectionFiel`
    - There are lots of features available for each field